theDeadIns/zombie/README.md

  # Instructions
 1. First, you need to [install the spoitpy library](https://github.com/plamere/spotipy)

-2. Then, you need the credentials for an aplication (planning to add per user login)
+2. Then, you need to get the credential for your account

+> 2.1

 3. You can now run the script